pygumby/progfun1-course-notes/README.md

 # Notes on "Functional Programming Principles in Scala"

 ## Overview
-These are the notes I took while participating Martin Odersky's Coursera course "Functional Programming in Scala".
+These are the notes I took while participating Martin Odersky's Coursera course "Functional Programming Principles in Scala".
 This course can be found at https://www.coursera.org/learn/progfun1/.

 ## Credit
 All the credit goes to the author of the course, Prof. Dr. Martin Odersky ([@odersky](https://github.com/odersky)).